googlefonts/compute-shader-101/docs/glossary.md

 The size of a subgroup is a major concern for performance tuning.
 On Nvidia hardware, it can be assumed to be 32, but for portability, usually ranges from 8 to 64, with 128 as a possibility on some mobile hardware (Adreno, optionally, plus Imagination).
 On some GPUs, the subgroup size is fixed, but on many it is dynamic; on these GPUs it is difficult to reliably know or control the subgroup size unless the subgroup size extension is available.

 A warning: subgroup operations can be a source of portability concerns.
-Not all GPUs support all subgroup operations (DX12 is missing a nonuniform version of subgroup broadcast; [WaveReadLaneAt](https://docs.microsoft.com/en-us/windows/win32/direct3dhlsl/wavereadlaneat) requires the lane index to be dynamically uniform), and dealing with the diversity of subgroup sizes is also a challenge.
+Not all GPUs support all subgroup operations, and dealing with the diversity of subgroup sizes is also a challenge.
 The discussion in [gpuweb#954] is illuminating, for more detail.

 Even aside from using explicit subgroup operations, awareness of subgroup structure is relevant for performance, for a variety of reasons.
 For one, the performance cost of branch divergence generally respects subgroup granularities; if all threads in a subgroup have the same branch, the cost is much lower.
 In addition, uniform memory reads are generally amortized across the threads in a subgroup, though multiple reads by different subgroups of a workgroup-uniform location will generally hit in L1 cache.